-Flagship Housing Group Limited is committed to the responsible handling and protection of personal information.
+Flagship Housing Group Limited (trading as “Flagship Group”) is committed to the responsible handling and protection of personal information.

 We process (collect, use, store, share) personal information where necessary to provide our services and for our operational and business purposes as described in this Privacy Notice.

 We want to be clear about our privacy practices so that you can make informed choices about the use of your information, and we encourage you to contact us at any time with questions or concerns.

 This privacy notice tells you how we, Flagship Group, will collect and use your personal information to enable us to provide affordable housing, shared ownership, private lettings, student and direct sale accommodation and associated services.

 Why do Flagship Group need to collect and store personal information?

 Flagship Group process personal information for the following purposes:

 - Management and support of Tenancies, Shared Ownership and Direct Sales